Yoyae/dashninja-db/README.md

-# Dash Ninja Database (dashninja-db)
+# Monoeci Ninja Database (monoecininja-db)

-By Alexandre (aka elbereth) Devilliers
+Initial code by Alexandre (aka elbereth) Devilliers (https://github.com/elbereth/dashninja-db)

-Check the running live website at https://dashninja.pl
+Check the running live website at https://monoecininja.pl

-This is part of what makes the Dash Ninja monitoring application.
+This is part of what makes the Monoeci Ninja monitoring application.
 It contains:
 - Database structure (MySQL)

 ## Requirement:
-* You will need a running MySQL with a Dash Ninja database and user.
+* You will need a running MySQL with a Monoeci Ninja database and user.

 ## Optional:
 * A user for the public API with only SELECT ability.